FancyPotatOS/Ghostcraft/additions.md

 - Ideas

-  - Fix 'one player left' messages
-  - Damage on ghost/survivor stats
-  - Final kill
-  - See vote stats

   - Anti-camping mechanic
     - 'Amongus'-like tasks to let the timer go down
     - If staying around too long, gets 'haunted' with penalties